Diagnosing & Relieving SI Joint Related Back Pain

 Although they are not a cure, SI joint injections are very effective in reducing inflammation of the joint and providing considerable to complete pain relief for an extended period of time.
 For even longer lasting benefits, advanced, regenerative procedures, such as prolotherapy and platelet rich plasma (PRP) therapy, may be recommended.
 These innovative techniques promote healing and the potential for permanent improvement.

-I had all but given up hope of finding relief from two bulging spinal discs and an unstable sacroiliac joint...Read More
+Bonnie Anderson, Bookkeeper → I had all but given up hope of finding relief from two bulging spinal discs and an unstable sacroiliac joint.
+My mobility was very limited and I was in constant pain, but I was told surgery would not solve my problems…Read More

-Thank you, thank you, thank you Dr Friedlis!
-You have given me my life back … not to mention my sanity!...Read More
+Elaine Bartholomew, Yoga Teacher → Thank you, thank you, thank you Dr Friedlis!
+You have given me my life back…not to mention my sanity!
+I am a 49 year old female and have suffered low back pain issues since 2001, my left SI joint area ached…Read More

-My situation changed once I found Dr. Friedlis.
+Cassandra Sturkie, Attorney → My situation changed once I found Dr. Friedlis.
 Over the past year, I have had multiple treatments of prolotherapy in my SI joint area and coccyx.
-Prolotherapy produced meaningful results...Read More
+Prolotherapy produced meaningful results.
+Because my ligaments…Read More

-I feel very blessed and grateful to God for guiding me to this treatment; and to such a good and professional doctor as Dr. Friedlis.
-He's one of the few doctors I have seen that takes time to listen and answer questions...Read More
+Dora N., Housewife → I feel very blessed and grateful to God for guiding me to this treatment; and to such a good and professional doctor as Dr. Friedlis.
+He’s one of the few doctors I’ve seen who takes time to listen, answer questions…Read More

 Sharon M., Computer Specialist → Years ago, I landed on my head during a parachute jump at Fort Bragg, NC.
 I tore every ligament in my neck, suffered a head injury and broken tailbone, and damaged my sacroiliac joint…Read More